emilymerrow/Project4/README.md

 <div align="center">
   <p style="font-size: 1.2rem; line-height: 1.5rem; margin-top: 1.5rem;">
-    Chores Buster is an innovative app designed to help families manage and keep track of household chores while teaching children about financial responsibility.
-It streamlines the process of assigning chores, tracking completion, and calculating rewards or deductions.
+    Chores Buster is a fun, family-friendly web app designed to make managing chores and allowances a breeze for families.
+Inspired by a 9-year-old as a way to stay out of trouble for missed chores, his innovative idea has been transformed into a handy tool for parents and kids to enjoy together.
   </p>
   <p style="font-size: 1.2rem; line-height: 1.5rem; margin-top: 1.5rem;">
     The app allows users to assign chores to family members, set difficulty levels, track the total family earnings, and manage deductions.
 Chores Buster aims to make managing household chores a breeze and foster collaboration within the family.